marxin/texi2rst-generated/sphinx/gccint/predicates.rst

 .. index:: nonmemory_operand

-Functionnonmemory_operandThis predicate allows any immediate or register operand valid for :samp:`{mode}`.
+Function nonmemory_operandThis predicate allows any immediate or register operand valid for :samp:`{mode}`.

 .. index:: nonimmediate_operand

-Functionnonimmediate_operandThis predicate allows any register or memory operand valid for :samp:`{mode}`.
+Function nonimmediate_operandThis predicate allows any register or memory operand valid for :samp:`{mode}`.

 .. index:: general_operand

-Functiongeneral_operandThis predicate allows any immediate, register, or memory operand valid for :samp:`{mode}`.
+Function general_operandThis predicate allows any immediate, register, or memory operand valid for :samp:`{mode}`.

 Finally, there are two generic operator predicates.

 .. index:: comparison_operator

-Functioncomparison_operatorThis predicate matches any expression which performs an arithmetic comparison in :samp:`{mode}` ; that is, ``COMPARISON_P`` is true for the expression code.
+Function comparison_operatorThis predicate matches any expression which performs an arithmetic comparison in :samp:`{mode}` ; that is, ``COMPARISON_P`` is true for the expression code.

 .. index:: ordered_comparison_operator

-Functionordered_comparison_operatorThis predicate matches any expression which performs an arithmetic comparison in :samp:`{mode}` and whose expression code is valid for integer modes; that is, the expression code will be one of ``eq``, ``ne``, ``lt``, ``ltu``, ``le``, ``leu``, ``gt``, ``gtu``,
+Function ordered_comparison_operatorThis predicate matches any expression which performs an arithmetic comparison in :samp:`{mode}` and whose expression code is valid for integer modes; that is, the expression code will be one of ``eq``, ``ne``, ``lt``, ``ltu``, ``le``, ``leu``, ``gt``, ``gtu``,